The Federal Information Processing Standard (FIPS) Publication 140-2, (FIPS PUB

 See User cache and password hash algorithms.

 Password hashing configuration changes are not retroactive so the stored hashed credentials of existing users of the file and native realms will not be updated on disk.
-Authentication will still work, but in order to ensure FIPS 140-2 compliance, you would need to recreate users or change their password using the elasticsearch-user CLI tool for the file realm and the User Management APIs for the native realm.
+Authentication will still work, but in order to ensure FIPS 140-2 compliance, you would need to recreate users or change their password using the elasticsearch-user CLI tool for the file realm and the create users and change password APIs for the native realm.

 The user cache will be emptied upon node restart, so any existing hashes using